Northwest Horticultural Council

 15% of the U.S. apple consignments must be inspected.
 Each EU Member State may inspect between 15 and 100 percent of the apple consignments imported from the U.S.

 Harmonized EU-wide plant health regulations are in place.
-Please refer to the EU chapter for specific restrictions which apply to all EU member countries.
+Please refer to the EU page for specific restrictions which apply to all EU member countries.

 E. Other trade restrictions: